Atari 2600

-Warner sold Atari's home division to former Commodore CEO Jack Tramiel in 1984.
-In 1986, the new Atari Corporation under Tramiel released a lower-cost version of the 2600 and the backward-compatible Atari 7800, but it was Nintendo that led the recovery of the industry with its 1985 launch of the Nintendo Entertainment System.
-Production of the Atari 2600 ended on January 1, 1992, with an estimated 30 million units sold across its lifetime.
+Warner sold the assets of Atari's consumer electronics division to former Commodore CEO Jack Tramiel in 1984.
+In 1986, the new Atari Corporation under Tramiel released a revised, low-cost 2600 model, and the backward-compatible Atari 7800, but it was Nintendo that led the recovery of the industry with the 1985 North American launch of the Nintendo Entertainment System.
+Production of the Atari 2600 ended in 1992, with an estimated 30 million units sold across its lifetime.

 History

 Atari, Inc. was founded by Nolan Bushnell and Ted Dabney in 1972.
 Its first major product was Pong, released in 1972, the first successful coin-operated video game.
 While Atari continued to develop new arcade games in following years, Pong gave rise to a number of competitors to the growing arcade game market.
-The competition along with other missteps by Atari led to financial problems in 1974, though recovering by the end of the year.
-By 1975, Atari had released a Pong home console, competing against Magnavox, the only other major producer of home consoles at the time.
-Atari engineers recognized, however, the limitation of custom logic integrated onto the circuit board, permanently confining the whole console to only one game.
+The competition along with other missteps by Atari led to financial problems in 1974 before the company recovered by the end of the year.
+By 1975, Atari had released a Pong home console that competed against Magnavox, the only other major producer of home consoles at the time.
+However, Atari engineers recognized the limitation of custom logic integrated onto the circuit board, permanently confining the whole console to only one game.
 The increasing competition increased the risk, as Atari had found with past arcade games and again with dedicated home consoles.
-Both platforms are built from integrating discrete electro-mechanical components into circuits, rather than programmed as on a mainframe computer.
-Therefore, development of a console had cost at least $100,000 plus time to complete, but the final product only had about a three-month shelf life until becoming outdated by competition.
+Both platforms are built from integrating discrete electro-mechanical components into circuits instead of being programmed as on a mainframe computer.
+Thus, development of a console had cost at least $100,000 plus time to complete, but the final product only had about a three-month shelf life before becoming outdated by competition.

 By 1974, Atari had acquired Cyan Engineering, a Grass Valley electronics company founded by Steve Mayer and Larry Emmons, both former colleagues of Bushnell and Dabney from Ampex, who helped to develop new ideas for Atari's arcade games.
-Even prior to the release of the home version of Pong, Cyan's engineers, led by Mayer and Ron Milner, had envisioned a home console powered by new programmable microprocessors capable of playing Atari's current arcade offerings.
+Even before the release of the home version of Pong, Cyan's engineers, led by Mayer and Ron Milner, had envisioned a home console powered by new programmable microprocessors capable of playing Atari's arcade offerings of the time.
 The programmable microprocessors would make a console's design significantly simpler and more powerful than any dedicated single-game unit.
 However, the cost $100–300 of such chips was far outside the range that their market would tolerate.
 Atari had opened negotiations to use Motorola's new 6800 in future systems.